HISP-Uganda/dhis2-dqa360/README.md

 - Username: `admin`
 - Password: `district`

-The application will be available at `http://localhost:3000` and automatically:
+The application will be available at `http://localhost:3000`
-- Create DQA360 user groups
-- Set up role-based permissions
-- Detect superuser status
-- Initialize the permission system

 ### Alternative Development Options